Spring Boot Method Security with SAPL

 [...] : PDP ID : default

-As you can see, there are several differences in the decision-making process of the PDP.
-First, let us examine what leads to the fact that there are no applicable (matching) documents when accessing /api/books or after a successful login.
+The PDP’s decision-making process now looks different.
+First, examine why there are no applicable documents when accessing /api/books or after a successful login.

 If you look at the policy, the conditions following permit contain two rules separated by semicolons.
 The first condition action.java.name == "findById" & action.java.declaringTypeName =~ ".*BookRepository$" acts as a scoping rule that determines if the policy is relevant to the given authorization subscription.
 The PDP only evaluates the remaining conditions if this first condition is true.
 As seen in the "permit all" example, if no conditions are present, the policy always applies.

 In this case, the target expression examines two attributes of the action in the subscription.
-It validates if action.java.name is equal to "findById" and if action.java.declaringTypeName matches the regular expression ".*BookRepository$", i.e., the attribute string ends with BookRepository, using the regex comparison operator =~.
+It checks whether action.java.name is equal to "findById" and whether action.java.declaringTypeName matches the regular expression ".*BookRepository$".
+In other words, the attribute string must end with BookRepository.
+SAPL uses the regex comparison operator =~ for this check.

 These two expressions explain why the PDP has identified the policy document "permit_bob_for_books.sapl" as applicable when accessing individual books, but does not find a matching document when accessing the entire list.

 The PDP evaluates the complete policy when the user attempts to access the individual book.
 The policy body is the list of conditions following permit or deny.
-It contains an arbitrary number of rules or variable assignments, each ending with a ;.
+It contains an arbitrary number of rules or variable assignments, each ending with the SAPL statement terminator.
 Each rule is a Boolean expression.
 The body as a whole evaluates to true when all of its rules evaluate to true.
 Rules are evaluated lazily from top to bottom.

 In this section, you have learned when a SAPL document is applicable and how the conditions in the policy body determine the authorization decision.